 In the same way you need to take care to protect your muscles and joints when gardening outdoors, you also need to protect your skin from the sun and bug bites.
 Here’s how to stay safe:

 - Use an insect repellent on your skin and clothing.
-Repellents recommended for their effectiveness include those containing DEET, picaridin, IR3535, and oil of lemon eucalyptus, which can all be applied to exposed skin, and permethrin, which should be sprayed only on your clothes.
+Repellents recommended for their effectiveness include those containing DEET, picaridin, IR3535, or oil of lemon eucalyptus (which can all be applied to exposed skin) and permethrin, which should be sprayed only on your clothes (you can also buy permethrin-treated clothing).
 Don’t wear insect repellent underneath your clothes.
 When you return indoors, remember to check your clothing and skin for ticks.

 - Wear protective gloves, sturdy shoes, long pants, sunglasses, and a wide-brimmed hat to protect you from the sun’s harmful rays and insect bites, as well as from sharp objects and chemicals or contaminants like pesticide.